 When do animations come in handy for designers?
 How do you animate a design in Fusion?
 Look no further than this comprehensive tutorial.

 When you think of animation, you probably envision the timeless classics of Dreamworks or Pixar; but, as we all know, animation can encapsulate a variety of different genres.
 As such, animation has more applications than just entertainment.
-Animation is an important tool to analyze aspects of a design before actually producing a physical prototype.
+For product designers and engineers, animation can help communicate how a design assembles, moves, and functions before a physical prototype is produced.
 It serves as a digital representation of a potential real-life scenario or object.

 A motion study allows you to simulate how components and joints move over time, helping you visualize the assembly process or the function of a mechanism.
 When setting up joints, you may need to select specific components or options from menus to define how each part should move.